harvard-lts/etd-cron/README.md

 ETD cron container

-* After setting up and running your docker instance, this will run the jstor harvester pipeline at the first second of every minute
+* After setting up and running your docker instance, this will run the etd harvester pipeline at the first second of every minute

 * log files are in the `logs` subdirectory